 After appearing on Oprah, Dooce.com's bandwidth overages reached $2K/mo.
 Liquid Web engineered a load-balancing solution for automatic, cost-effective scaling and helped Dooce become an online community.

-Heather Armstrong’s now famous, humorous, and often poignant takes on getting dooced (a colloquialism she made famous for getting fired for something you write on your website) on dooce.com has captured the attention of the New York Times, HGTV, Forbes, USA Today, and even the consummate communicator herself: Oprah Winfrey.
+Heather Armstrong, was a famous, humorous, and often poignant person.
+She had an interesting perspective on getting dooced (a colloquialism she made famous for getting fired for something you write on your website) on dooce.com, which captured the attention of the New York Times, HGTV, Forbes, USA Today, and even the consummate communicator herself: Oprah Winfrey.

 Download the case study to read more.